muller2002/marlena.app/content/english/cv.md

 ## Education

 * Abitur (equivalent to A level), specialization in Mathematics and Computer Science, 2021
-* Paderborn University, Computer Science, 2021-today (expected graduation 2025)
+* Paderborn University, Bachelor Computer Science, 2021-today (expected graduation 2025)
-* Paderborn University, Mathematics, 2023-today
+* Paderborn University, Bachelor Mathematics, 2023-today

 ## Work experience

 * since 2021: Working student in the field of IT support and IT administration in a medical office
-* 2022-2023: Student Assistant for "Programming" tutorials at the Paderborn University
-* 2023: Student Assistant for "Data structures and algorithms" tutorials at the Paderborn University
-* 2023-2024: Student Assistant for "Computability and Complexity" tutorials at the Paderborn University
+* since 2022L Student Assistant at the Paderborn University for tutorials in:
+  * Programming (1 semester)
+  * Data Structures and Algorithms (1 semester)
+  * Computability and Complexity (1 semester)

 ## Skills